olinml2026/olinml2026.github.io/assignments/assignment01/assignment01.markdown

 clarify (and practice using Slack as a class).
 Or if it is a personal question, you can always email us or catch us after class.

+# Fill Out Some Surveys

+{% capture content %}
+Before we get into the semester, we'd like to understand how you all think about topics such as X, Y, an Z.  Please fill out the surveys (it should take about 20 minutes).
+Note: that these surveys can be used as part of an [education research project](../../education_research/education_research) we are doing this semester that you have the option to participate in.
+{% endcapture %}
+{% include problem.html problem=content %}

 # Join the Slack if you want

 We'll have an optional course-wide Slack workspace for asking questions.
 Of course you can always go to office hours and send emails, but Slack can make it easier to create a thread about a specific question.
 The link to join Slack is found on the syllabus.
 Good thing you just read the syllabus!

 # The Machine Learning Lifecycle